Deep Picard Iteration for High-Dimensional Nonlinear PDEs: Numerical Results

 Here $p(x;\mu, \Sigma)$ denotes the density of a multivariate Gaussian distribution $\mathcal{N}(\mu, \Sigma)$.
 The mean and covariance of each component at time $t$ are explicitly known as

 According to our derivation above, the exact solution is $u^*(t, x) = -\log p(T-t, x)$.

 We conduct experiments with different time horizons $T = 0.25, 0.5, 1.0$.
 For the forward SDE~\eqref{eq:forward_SDE_x0} used to define training data distribution, we set $\xi = \mathcal{N}(0, 4\II_d)$, $\mu \equiv 0, \sigma \equiv \II_d$.
 This choice ensures that the training data adequately covers the range of the OU process.
-Figure~\ref{fig:hjb_100d} shows the optimal results with tuned weights: DPI uses $\lambda = 1000.0$ for $T = 0.25$, and $\lambda = 100.0$ for $T = 0.5$ and $T=1.0$; PINN-HTE uses $\lambda_T = 10.0$; and D-DBSDE uses $\lambda_T = 0.1$.
+Figure~\ref{fig:hjb_100d} shows the optimal results with tuned weights: DPI uses $\lambda = 100.0$ for $T = 0.25$ and $T=0.5$, and $\lambda = 10.0$ for $T=1.0$.
 As shown in Figure~\ref{fig:hjb_100d}, DPI consistently outperforms PINN-HTE and D-DBSDE, with its advantage becoming more pronounced as the time horizon $T$ increases and the problem becomes more challenging.
 The performance of DPI with and without gradient supervision further highlights its robustness, particularly in tackling complex problems with longer time horizons.